 Gain consent as would be expected in any situation of patient-professional interaction

 If the patient declines, offer alternatives.
 Would they like to discuss the procedure with family?
-Would they like to meet with an AHW or ALO?
-Would they prefer a different health professional to perform the procedure?
-It is important to remain open to these strategies – declining a procedure often reflects a barrier due to gender, age or cultural expectations, rather than the skill or interpersonal ability of the professional.
+Would they like to meet with an Aboriginal or Torres Strait Islander Healthcare Professional?
+Would they prefer a different clinician to perform the procedure?
+It is important to remain open to these strategies – declining a procedure may reflect a barrier due to gender, age or cultural expectations, rather than the skill or interpersonal ability of the professional.

 Some aspects of body language may create confusion, and it is important to recognise the cultural meaning of common western gestures such as shaking hands, hugging or walking beside someone.
 A kind courtesy seen by one individual may create distress or offence to another, and can result in barriers between a person and their healthcare team.

 Australian Indigenous languages are amongst the most complex in the world, in terms of words, descriptions and sentence structure.
 However, due to the ancient origins of these languages, most have not traditionally involved written form.

 To optimise information accessibility, take the time to ask your patient and their family which languages they speak.
 It is disrespectful to assume that people do not speak, read and write in English.
 However, it is also inappropriate to create an expectation that people must communicate in English to effectively engage with healthcare services.

 Communication technology is particularly helpful – investigate options for applications, online services, videos and audio when developing information tools for patient care.

 As languages mould together there are often discrepancies or differences in meaning that can either deliver a sense of respect, or result in social offence.
 Again, it is important to meet with your local team to learn of expectations specific to the region, culture or connection to country.